Return to top

 Can of Nuzest kids' good stuff protein powder.

-Nuzest also contains a fruit, vegetable, and seed blend, adding natural nutrition to your child’s day.
-This protein powder is third-party tested and non-GMO.
+What really sets Nuzest apart is its ultra-clean formula and commitment to quality: it’s non-GMO, third-party tested, and sweetened naturally (though it does include stevia, which may not be ideal for all families).
 Though it is more expensive compared to other brands, this one product can replace additional probiotics, prebiotics, and multivitamin supplements, saving money overall.
-Nuzest also frequently runs sales.

 Pros